 - Offer classes on intellectual property (varies by location)

-- Offer assistance on how to do historical research patents and trademarks
+- Offer assistance on how to do historical research on patents and trademarks

 - Show you how to track current research by company or nonprofit